Top 45+ Flutter Interview Questions And Answers

 • They are immutable and rebuilt entirely whenever the parent widget is rebuilt.

-45. Describe how StatefulWidget works in Flutter.
+45. What is the mechanism behind how a StatefulWidget works in Flutter?

 Ans:

-Stateful Widget Creation: Upon instantiation, a StatefulWidget generates a corresponding State object to manage the widget’s state.
+• Stateful Widget Creation: Upon instantiation, a StatefulWidget generates a corresponding State object to manage the widget’s state.

-State Initialization: To initialize a widget’s state, use the createState() function of StatefulWidget to create a new instance of the associated State class.
+• State Initialization: To initialize a widget’s state, use the createState() function of StatefulWidget to create a new instance of the associated State class.

-46. How does Flutter achieve platform independence?
+46. What methods does Flutter use to achieve platform independence?

 Ans: